-- The Commonwealth of Massachusetts, by and through its Attorney General, Maura Healey (the "Commonwealth"), brings this action against the Defendant, Town Sports International LLC, d/b/a Boston Sports Club ("TSI") and, an individual, Patrick Walsh ("Walsh")(collectively, the "Defendants"), pursuant to G.L. c.
+- The Commonwealth of Massachusetts, by and through its Attorney General, Maura Healey (the "Commonwealth"), brings this action against the Defendant, Town Sports International LLC, d/b/a Boston Sports Club ("TSI") pursuant to G. L. c.
 93A, § 4.
-The Commonwealth seeks civil penalties, restitution as appropriate, and other appropriate relief pursuant to Chapter 93A. - 2.
+The Commonwealth seeks injunctive relief, civil penalties and other appropriate relief pursuant to Chapter 93A. - 2.
 Town Sports International ("TSI") is a New York corporation with its principal place of business located at 399 Executive Boulevard, Elmsford, NY 10523.
-TSI owned and operated fitness centers in the United States under various trade names.
-TSI operated at least 31 health clubs in Massachusetts under the brand name Boston Sports Clubs ("BSC").
-On or about November 30, 2020, TSI was purchased through an Asset Purchase Agreement to New TSI Holdings, Inc ("New TSI").

-- Patrick Walsh ("Walsh") is an individual who, during the times relevant to this Amended Complaint, served as the Chief Executive Officer and Chairman of the Board of Directors of TSI. - Between March 2020 and when Walsh stepped down as CEO and Chairman, Walsh controlled, directed, and actively participated in the billing and the cancellation practices complained of herein. - 5.
-Undoubtedly, the Defendants, like all people and businesses in Massachusetts, did not anticipate that daily life in 2020 would be upended by a global pandemic.
-However, the pandemic did not relieve the Defendants from their obligation to comply with state law in this case, the Massachusetts Health Club Statute, G.L. c.
+TSI owns and operates fitness centers in the United States under various trade names.
+TSI operates at least 31 health clubs in Massachusetts under the brand name Boston Sports Clubs ("BSC"). - 3.
+Undoubtedly, TSI, like all people and businesses in Massachusetts, did not anticipate that daily life in 2020 would be upended by a global pandemic.
+However, the pandemic did not relieve TSI from its obligation to comply with state law in this case, the

+Massachusetts Health Club Statute, G.L. c.
 93 § 78, et seq. and the Massachusetts Consumer Protection Act, G.L. c.
-93A. - 6.
+93A.

 On or around March 16, 2020, TSI closed all of its health clubs in Massachusetts due to the COVID-19 pandemic.
 The health club facilities remained closed until early July 2020 at which time they partially re-opened at 40% capacity in accordance with the Massachusetts' Governor's guidelines.
-Many of the health clubs' amenities, including group exercise classes and pools, remained limited or prohibited for consumer use until early September or later. - 7.
-Following TSI's closure in March, hundreds of consumers canceled their memberships to avoid paying for facilities they could not access.
-To date, the Defendants have not honored a significant number of these cancellations, claiming either that the Defendants did not receive the cancellations or that the cancellations are not valid because consumers did not make them in-person at the club or by registered or certified mail.
-The Defendants continued to automatically debit consumers' bank accounts for membership fees after consumers requested cancellation.
+Many of the health clubs' amenities, including group exercise classes and pools, remained limited or prohibited for consumer use until early September.
+TSI's operations have and continue to be substantially changed, giving consumers the right to cancel their memberships without penalty.

+5. Following TSI's closure in March, hundreds of consumers canceled their memberships to avoid paying for facilities they could not access.
+To date, TSI has not honored a significant number of these cancellations, claiming either that TSI did not receive the cancellations or that the cancellations are not valid because consumers did not make them in-person at the club or by registered or certified mail.
+TSI continues to automatically debit consumers' bank accounts for membership fees after consumers requested cancellation.

-8. After facing a public backlash, the Defendants stopped charging members and froze their accounts beginning in April while the clubs remained closed.
-However, when the clubs resumed limited operations in the middle of July, TSI, at the direction of Walsh, began charging consumers again regardless of the consumers' attempts to cancel their memberships and without providing sufficient or timely notice to consumers that TSI planned to resume automatically debiting their bank accounts.
+After facing a public backlash, TSI stopped charging members and froze their accounts beginning in April while the clubs remained closed.
+However, when the clubs resumed limited operations in the middle of July, TSI began charging consumers again regardless of the consumers' attempts to cancel their memberships and without providing sufficient or timely notice to consumers that TSI planned to resume automatically debiting their bank accounts.